-Errors & Omissions Insurance for Mechanics, Contractors & Manufacturers Posted in General, Business Mechanics, contractors and manufacturers strive to meet their customers’ needs through exceptional workmanship, in a professional and timely manner.
+Errors & Omissions insurance for mechanics, contractors and manufacturers Posted in Business Mechanics, contractors and manufacturers strive to meet their customers’ needs through exceptional workmanship, in a professional and timely manner.
 However, there are times when things can go wrong on a project.
 Installing the wrong product, using a faulty design or using defective materials are all examples of mishaps, which could force a client to file a claim or sue.
 Errors & Omissions (E&O) insurance can help these businesses manage the financial risks associated with faulty workmanship claims.
 It provides extra protection by covering damages that arise from a business’s negligent act, error or omission, or from defective parts or improper installation.
 Consider the following scenario: A machine shop is fabricating a part for a customer with a tight contract deadline.
 After the customer receives the parts and starts installing them, they realize the parts are not to their exact specifications and cannot be used.
 The machine shop may incur significant expense in the cost of labor and materials to redo the work.
 If the machine shop has E&O and is found liable for the loss, this error may be covered.
-Mechanics, contractors and manufacturers should consider implementing a risk management program to help prevent losses from occurring and disrupting their day-to-day operations.
+Learn about our Business Insurance Learn More Mechanics, contractors and manufacturers should consider implementing a risk management program to help prevent losses from occurring and disrupting their day-to-day operations.
 Some insurance carriers (including Integrity Insurance) offer trained loss control specialists who work with a company to identify hazards and loss exposures in their building, operations and fleet, and provide recommendations for controlling those expenses.
 Most E&O policies cover judgements, settlements and defense costs.1 To learn more about E&O and find the coverage that fits your business’s needs, reach out to your Independent Agent today.
-Disclaimer: E&O policies are underwritten by Integrity Insurance, Appleton, WI, and are subject to underwriting approval.
+E&O policies are underwritten by Integrity Insurance, Columbus, OH, and are subject to underwriting approval.
 Not available in all states.
-This article is for information purposes only.
-For specific coverage details, always refer to your policy.
-Source: 1 insurancejournal.com Share via: Facebook Twitter LinkedIn Email Related resources Nurse Triage Program: a win for employers and employees Posted in Business Implementing a nurse triage program in the workplace can help employers control and minimize workers’ compensation costs.
+This article is for informational and suggestion purposes only.
+Implementing one or more of these suggestions does not guarantee coverage.
+If any policy coverage descriptions in this article conflict with the language in the policy, the language in the policy applies.
+For full details on Integrity’s Business Insurance coverages and discounts, contact your local, independent Integrity insurance agent.
+Source: 1 insurancejournal.com Share via: Facebook Twitter LinkedIn Email Related resources Nurse Triage Program: A win for employers and employees Posted in Business Implementing a nurse triage program in the workplace can help employers control and minimize workers’ compensation costs.
 Find out how nurse triage can be a win for employers and employees.
-Cyber Liability Coverage: Why It’s Important Posted in General, Business What do most small businesses, including contractors, hair stylists and florists have in common?
+Cyber liability coverage: Why it’s important Posted in General, Business What do most small businesses, including contractors, hair stylists and florists have in common?
 They likely use technology to run their business.
 Any company that has a website, email system, or stores confidential information electronically, needs cyber liability coverage.
 Importance of a certificate of insurance Posted in Business A certificate of insurance is an official document issued by your insurance company; think of it as your proof of insurance.
 It’s more than just a piece of paper, learn why it’s important and what to look for on a standard certificate.